wangziblake/PISF/README.md

 ## Citation
 If you want to use the code, please cite the following paper:

-Zi Wang et al., One for Multiple: Physics-informed Synthetic Data Boosts Generalizable Deep Learning for Fast MRI Reconstruction, Medical Image Analysis, in press, 2025.
+Zi Wang et al., One for Multiple: Physics-informed Synthetic Data Boosts Generalizable Deep Learning for Fast MRI Reconstruction, Medical Image Analysis, doi: 10.1016/j.media.2025.103616, 2025.